seagpt/LMTokenCook/README.md

 Special thanks to:

-* **Garrett** – For invaluable technical assistance in resolving complex `tiktoken` dependency and packaging challenges across Windows and macOS, significantly improving build reliability and providing crucial troubleshooting support.
+* **Garrett Montagne** – For invaluable technical assistance in resolving complex `tiktoken` dependency and packaging challenges across Windows and macOS, significantly improving build reliability and providing crucial troubleshooting support.

 ---